Prakash18052006/Prakash-Choudhary/README.md

 ## Hi there👋, I'm Prakash Choudhary

-📝 I regularly post articles on twitter
+📝 I regularly post articles on linkedin, twitter

 📫 How to reach me: prakash18052006@gmail.com